delcypher/klee-doxygen-webservice/README.md

 Debugging
 =========

+You can run gen_doxygen.py independently from the server to test the generation of doxygen documents.

-Use the development server (use --public if it needs to be tested with the outside world)
+To use the development server (use --public if it needs to be tested with the outside world)

 $ python webservice.py --debug

+See --help for options.

 Production
 ==========

 Use the production server (uses Tornado HTTP server).
+See --help for options

 $ python production_server.py